twincie/JohnsonMFB/README.md

 # JohnsonMFB

 ## overview
-This java application simulates a basic bank allowing users to perform operations such as depositing money withdrawing funds, and checking their account balance .The code is designed using Object-Oriented Prograsmming (OOP) concepts,including inheritance, polymorphism, abstraction,and encapsulation.
+This java application simulates a basic bank allowing users to perform operations such as depositing money withdrawing funds, and checking their account balance .The code is designed using Object-Oriented Programming (OOP) concepts,including inheritance, polymorphism, abstraction,and encapsulation.

 ## Table of Content
 * [Features](#features)